evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Drivetrain

 The Lexus RZ 450e features an all-wheel drive system powered by two motors, one on each axle.
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension

-The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 177 mm.
+The Standard suspension has a fixed height and damping.
+The ground clearance with this suspension is 200 mm.

 ### Steering